celo-org/docs/docs/protocol/transaction/erc20-transaction-fees.md

 #### Preparing a transaction

-When preparing a transaction that uses ERC20 token for gas fees, use the token address or the adapter address (in case of USDC and USDT) as the value for `feeCurrency` field in the transaction.
+When preparing a transaction that uses ERC20 token for gas fees, use the token address (in case of cUSD, cEUR and cREAL) or the adapter address (in case of USDC and USDT) as the value for `feeCurrency` field in the transaction.

 The recommended transaction `type` is `123`, which is a CIP-64 compliant transaction read more about it [here](/protocol/transaction/transaction-types).